Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 • Allow Windows Search indexer to index protected files

-I will not go and describe all these as you can find all the information required for the above in the Microsoft documentation here.
+I will not go and describe all of these, as you can find all the information required for the above in the Microsoft documentation here.

-However, it is important that when you create any Cloud Resource, do not forget to add the /*AppCompat*/ entry.
+However, it is important to remember to add the /*AppCompat*/ entry when you create any Cloud Resource.

-Else any application which is not defined in the application list of the policy will be cut off from internet connection, even though the endpoint has a perfectly working active internet.
+Otherwise, any application not defined in the policy’s application list will be cut off from the internet connection, even though the endpoint has a perfectly working, active internet connection.

 To be contd. in #part 2

-To this, I hope you now have a pretty good understanding of the functionality of each set in the policy.
+I hope you now have a good understanding of the functionality of each set in the policy.

-In the next post #part 2 of this article, I will be giving you a deeper insight into the internal working of WIP – both App level and Device level.
-So stay tuned as it will be followed with this article very soon.
+In the next post, part 2 of this article, I will give you a deeper insight into the internal workings of WIP—both at the app and Device levels.
+So stay tuned, as it will be followed by this article very soon.

-If you liked reading this, there is a good chance you will like my other articles published here so give them a read if the topic matches your interest.
+If you liked reading this, there is a good chance you will like my other articles published here.
+If the topic matches your interest, give them a read.
 You will find them listed under my profile here.

 Till then, as I say, keep reading and learning!